SameerDiwakar/Waran-AI/Backend/EMAIL_REMINDER_README.md

 2. Generates a professional email using Mailgen
 3. Sends email via Gmail SMTP
 4. Only errors are logged for monitoring

+#### Forgot Password Help via Email
+- If a user forgets their password, they can request a password reset from the login or forgot password page.
+- The system sends a secure password reset link to the user's registered email address.
+- The link is valid for a limited time and can only be used once.
+- The user clicks the link, sets a new password, and regains access to their account.

 ## System Components